-Limits of the current interpreter version (valid for PStill 1.86+)
+Limits of the current interpreter version (valid for PStill 1.65)

-The interpreter used in PStill/PSRIP is a 'clone' interpreter for the PostScript[tm] page description language.
+The interpreter used in PStill/PSRIP is a 'clone' interpreter for the PostScript[tm] page description langauge.
 PStill understands all Level 1, most of the Level 2 commands and some DisplayPostScript operators as defined in the Adobe PostScript Reference Manual [Second Edition].
 The interpreter has some inherent limits a user job must not exceed:

-max. number of fonts per job 10000
+max. number of fonts per job 7200

-max. path length 512000 elements
+max. path length 512000 device points

-max. userdict storage 32768 elements
+max. userdict storage 32767 elements

 max. errordict storage 40 elements

 max. local vm segments 254

-max. local vm segment size 4 MByte (for a total of 254
+max. local vm segment size 1 MByte (for a total of 254 1024 kByte memory)

 max. global vm area 16 MByte

-max. memory allocation 2 GB (for 32 bit v

 max. operand stack size 32767 elements

 max. exec stack size 64000 elements

-max. dict stack size 160 dictionaries of
+max. dict stack size 20 dictionaries deep

-max. no of opened files unlimited (by me
+max. no of opened files unlimited (by memory and system only)

-max. string length 10240000 chars
+max. string length 65535 chars

-10000 512000 elements 32768 elements 40 elements 254 (for a total of 254 4096 kByte VM memory) 16 MByte 2 GB (for 32 bit version), 8 GB (for 64 bit) 32767 elements 64000 elements 160 dictionaries deep unlimited (by memory and system only) 10240000 chars Please note that the total job size may exceed this memory size by far as the job is processed and not stored during conversion.
-So the actual memory consumption of the PostScript job is usually not a function of its file size and can only be determined by e.g. running the PSCHECK product in log mode.
+Please note that the total job size may exceed this memory size by far as the job is processed and not stored during conversion.
+So the actual memory consuption of the PostScript job is usually not a function of its file size and can only be determined by e.g. running the PSCHECK product in log mode.